kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 All the links with a `btn-player` class have a `data-team` attribute.
 When one of those links gets clicked, we need to find that attribute's value and store it in the previously-created `getLinkType` variable.

 We can find the value by looking directly at link's dataset property by saying `this.dataset`.
-But dataset isn't supported in Internet Explorer 10 and lower, so we need to provide fallback code for those browsers with feature detection.
+But dataset isn't supported in Internet Explorer 10 and lower, so we need to provide fallback code for those browsers by applying feature detection.

 We'll start by checking to see if the clicked-on link does NOT have a `dataset` property and if it doesn't, we'll use the `getAttribute()` method to find the value of `data-team` and store it in the `getLinkType` variable.
 But for other browsers, we can use `dataset` to do the finding and storing.